-Lorne Grabher, of Dartmouth, NS, first purchased the personalized license plate as a gift for his late father in 1991.
+Lorne Grabher first purchased the personalized license plate as a gift for his late father in 1991.
 It has since become a source of family pride, spanning three generations – Grabher’s son has the family name on his own personalized Alberta license plate.

 Mr. Grabher received a letter dated December 9, 2016, from the Office of the Registrar of Motor Vehicles which stated that a complaint had been received regarding his personalized license plate.
 As a result of the complaint, the Registrar decided to cancel Mr. Grabher’s plate, despite acknowledging it was an explicit reference to Mr. Grabher’s surname.
 The reason provided for the cancellation was that the plate could be “misinterpreted” as a “socially unacceptable slogan”.

 The Justice Centre wrote to the Registrar on March 31, 2017.
 In its letter, the Justice Centre calls out the Registrar’s decision as “discriminatory,” “arbitrary,” “unreasonable” and in violation of free expression as guaranteed by the Canadian Charter of Rights and Freedoms.
 It further states that the decision is “an affront to the dignity of Canadians, and particularly those Canadians who are not of Anglo-Saxon descent.”
 The letter advised the Registrar to reinstate the plate or face further legal action.
 The Registrar responded on April 6, 2017, indicating that it would not voluntarily reinstate Mr. Grabher’s plate.